netresearch/dhl-module-shipping-handover-m2/doc/src/EndUserDoc.rst

     http://dhl.support.netresearch.de/

-.. admonition:: Contacting Support

 If the problem cannot be resolved, you can contact the support team via the Support Portal or by sending an email to ``dhl.support@netresearch.de``.